DrKeksdieb/rp_lock-in_pid_for_qudi/README.md

 ## Disclaimer

 1. I don't know what I'm doing.
-2. I just try to make this work.
+2. I just try to make this s*it work.
+3. I'm aware this is severely botched, and will propably never work.
 3. I'm not responsible for anything this fucks up.
 4. No, I can't help with any problems you are encountering (see point nr.
 1)